 New ways of working, innovative communication technologies, and changing business models have changed the way people use meeting and collaborative spaces.
 How can you really know whether your meeting room capacity still suits your business needs?

-Integrated Workplace Management Systems (IWMS) support organizations in their continuous search for workplace optimization on three levels:
+Integrated Workplace Management Systems (IWMS) supports organisations in their continuous search for workplace optimization on three levels:

 In addition to portfolio and actual space information, an IWMS contains valuable occupancy and utilization information that is of great importance for strategic decision making.
-Strategic space and workplace planning functions allow you to forecast future needs and create scenarios regarding different workplace concepts.
-As a result, you ensure maximized alignment of your workplace strategy with core business goals.
+Strategic space and workplace planning functions allow you to forecast future needs and create scenarios around different workplace concepts.
+As a result, you maximize alignment of your workplace strategy with core business goals.

 At the tactical workplace management level, the aim is to implement the chosen strategy successfully, monitor and validate workplace performance continuously and improve where needed.
 This process includes all space and workplace optimization projects as well as managing changes that are initiated by the business.

 An IWMS supports tactical workplace management with a wide diversity of utilization, occupancy and cost analyses, and tools to plan and manage any change.
-In most cases an IWMS includes integration with Computer Aided Design (CAD) systems to visualize actual and forecasted utilizations.
-Project management, movement management, scenario planning, and financial back charge functions complete the toolbox for space and workplace managers on a tactical level.
+In most cases an IWMS includes integration with Computer Aided Design (CAD) systems to visualize actual and forecasted utilization.
+Project management, movement management, scenario planning, and financial back-charge functions complete the toolbox for space and workplace managers on a tactical level.